-Bad weather moves into Eastern states; 4 dead in South
+Bad weather moves into Eastern states; 5 dead in South

 Meanwhile, the Tennessee Valley Authority warned that people residing near rivers and lakes should prepare for rapidly changing water levels.
 The TVA is managing rising water behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.

-Authorities confirmed four storm-related fatalities, in Alabama, South Carolina, North Carolina and Tennessee.
+Authorities confirmed five storm-related fatalities, in Alabama, South Carolina, North Carolina and Tennessee.

 One person was killed and another was injured as high winds destroyed two mobile homes near the town of Demopolis, Alabama, the Storm Prediction Center reported.
 The victim, Anita Rembert, was in one of the homes with her husband, child and two grandchildren, said Kevin McKinney, emergency management director for Marengo County.
 A man was injured but the children were unhurt, he said.